 A campus COVID-19 Response Team has been assembled to manage the contact investigation of individuals with a suspected or confirmed case of COVID-19.
-The team is comprised of Environmental, Health, & Safety (EHS), Student Health Services, University Police Department, and Human Resources.
-All actions done by the campus in this area is done in an abundance of caution.
+The team is comprised of Environmental, Health, & Safety (EHS), Emergency Management, and Human Resources.
+All actions done by the campus in this area are done with an abundance of caution.